Monte Paschi has biggest capital gap in ECB tests, may seek merger

 Nine Italian banks in total failed the test, the most of any country, although five of these made up the shortfall through capital increases during 2014 and another two managed to fill the gap with supplementary measures.

-Italy's two biggest banks, UniCredit (CRDI.MI) and Intesa Sanpaolo (ISP.MI), passed comfortably and the central bank said it was reassured about the banking system's overall solidity.
+Italy's two biggest banks, UniCredit and Intesa Sanpaolo, passed comfortably and the central bank said it was reassured about the banking system's overall solidity.

 It made clear it was keen for a solution, including a merger, to the lingering weakness at Monte dei Paschi, which has been struggling to emerge from the debacle of its costly acquisition of rival lender Antonveneta in 2007, just months before the global financial crisis erupted.